ray-project/ray/doc/source/tutorial.rst

   Such as what are *workers,* *nodes,* and *clusters.* As a distributed execution framework, Ray can be run both on a single local machine, or on a distributed cluster.

-.. note:: Workers, Nodes, and Clusters
+.. topic:: Workers, Nodes, and Clusters

   In a distributed system, a collection of computers may act, work, and maintain the appearance of a single large and powerful computer.
 This collection is called